kalaspuff/tomodachi/README.rst

 * Using Redis as a task queue with configurable keys to push or pop onto.
 * Subscribing to Kinesis or Kafka event streams and act on the data received.
 * An abstraction around otherwise complex functionality or to unify API design.
-* As an example to the sentence above, GraphQL resolver functionality with built-in tracability and authentication management.*
+* As an example to above sentence; GraphQL resolver functionality with built-in tracability and authentication management, with a unified API to application devs.

 ----